 ●● Alongside her artistic appearances since the mid-2010s until the present day she has been actively engaged with graphic design - multiple books, posters, logos, catalogues, corporate design.
 She collaborates with Sofia Municipality (Festival Herbert von Karajan annually from 2001 till 2008), Ergo publishing house, Foreign Ministry (logo concept for the BG participation in “Europalia -2002” festival /Belgium- competition), Sofia City Library, Management Agency Stars records, etc. Baramó is one of the pioneers of object illustration. ●● In 2007-2017 she made objects and contemporary-style jewelry, exhibited in galleries in Sofia and Vienna (in 2014/-in 2015 she collaborated with the leading gallery for avant-garde jewelry V&V, Austria).

 ●● From 2007 Baramó lives and works in Sofia.
 As a welcome home event she exhibited the self-curated project “Monads” (2008) – painting and installation – in the gallery “Maxim”.
 In 2015 she started work on a visual conception for description of form and content, entitled “Sediment in process”.
 This became her knowhow.
 3 years later she was ready to show the project – paintings and conceptual texts.
-The Architect Project, shown in gallery [a] cube contemporary/ Sofia, classifies her as a neo-existentialistic painter.
+The Architect Project, was shown in gallery [a] cube contemporary/ Sofia, 2018 - Armory artweeks/ New York and so on.

 movement + meditation + sense of humor + curiosity + concentration + variety